 Project Management Office (PMO)

-In order to strengthen the Organization-X project delivery success rate, an influential executive championed the hiring of an external consultant to help build the Project Management Office (PMO).
-The office would be responsible for the development of the project management templates, training & coaching staff, developing training materials and infographics, and drafting the organization’s first project management policy & procedure.
+To strengthen the Organization-X project delivery success rate, an influential executive advocated hiring an external consultant.
+This consultant would help build the Project Management Office (PMO).
+The office would be responsible for the development of the project management templates.
+It would also handle training and coaching staff.
+Additionally, the office would develop training materials and infographics.
+Finally, it would draft the organization’s first project management policy and procedure.

-The vendor hiring process involved a panel of subordinates who would own and hold responsibility for driving the PMO to build and engagement process.
+The vendor hiring process involved a panel of subordinates.
+They would own and hold responsibility for driving the PMO.
+Their task was to build an engagement process.
 A consultant was selected based on their healthcare, advocacy, lobbying, and service background.
 An ‘organizing-approach’ towards building and championing the project was identified at the start in order to match the organizational culture.

 Organizational Culture as a Barrier to Transformation

-Although success criteria for the PMO were eventually identified by several stakeholders towards the end of the project they were never formally approved or implemented.
+Several stakeholders eventually identified success criteria for the PMO.
+They did this towards the end of the project.
+However, these criteria were never formally approved.
+Several stakeholders identified success criteria for the PMO towards the end of the project.
+However, these were never formally approved.
+These criteria were also never implemented.
 The following section describes why the Project Management Office (PMO) build, as a transformation project, was unlikely to be successful.

 Compare the case example descriptions below to the Transformation Competencies discussed earlier.